shjcc/CMS/README.md

 once it loads you can click on the link by pressing CONTROL + left lick on the localhost link, any changes made will display on the website as long as it is live

 to close the server enter: CONTROL + C

+to run the server its the same but after navigating to /backend, run the server with: " node server.js "

+to close server, again enter: CONTROL + C